Overview

 Probate, wills and trusts

-Joseph has acted on cases involving proprietary estoppel and alleging common intention constructive trusts.
+Joseph has acted on many cases involving proprietary estoppel and alleging common intention constructive trusts.

 He has experience of the link between possession cases and trusts, having been instructed on several cases where possession actions have trust-based defences and counterclaims.